rehankw1/passwordGen/README.md

 ```

-The tool will prompt you to enter the desired password length, minimum number of special characters, minimum number of uppercase characters, and minimum number of numbers.
-After entering these values, the tool will generate a random password that meets the specified requirements.
+The tool will prompt randomly generate a password with the length of 23 characters, a minimum of 5 special characters, 6 uppercase characters, and 6 numbers.

 ## Contributing